Egyras/HeishaMon/README.md

 Use some 24 AWG shielded 4-conductors cable.

-## How to connect
+## The HeishaMon hardware itself
-The PCB's needed to connect to the heatpump are designed by project members and are listed below. \
+The PCB's needed to connect to the heatpump are designed by project members and are listed below.
+The most important part of the hardware is a level shifting between 5v from the Panasonic to 3.3v of the HeishaMon and a GPIO13/GPIO15 enable line after boot. \
 [PCD Designs from the project members](PCB_Designs.md) \
 [Picture Wemos D1 beta](WEMOSD1.JPG) \
 [Picture ESP12-F](NewHeishamon.JPG)

 To make things easy you can order a completed PCB from some project members: \
 [Tindie shop](https://www.tindie.com/stores/thehognl/) from Igor Ybema (aka TheHogNL) based in the Netherlands

-If you have an existing Panasonic CZ-TAW1 WiFi interface that you want to replace with HeishaMon, it is only a matter of plugging the cable out from CZ-TAW1 and reconnecting to your HeishaMon device.

 ## Building the arduino image yourself
 boards: \